 John Bridges is a published author of history, and politics.
 His doctorate is in criminal justice.

-Some of these products were around before the 80s, and some lasted beyond the 80s —but they are iconic to the 1980s themselves.
+Some of these iconic products were around before 1980, and some lasted beyond the 1989.
+However, most people associate these products primarily with the 1980s.

 The Reese Candy Company sold its line of product lines to Hershey’s.
 It took Hersey’s a while to decide whether products should be labeled Reese or Reese’s, so they alternated between the two.
 For a time, they used the name Reese’s for products destined to be sold in the United States and Reese for those products created to be sold in Canada.